-Figure 5.32.6.2.2-1: UP protocol stack when the MPQUIC functionality is applied
+Figure 5.32.6.2.2-1: UP protocol stack for UDP Data flow when the MPQUIC-UDP functionality is applied

 Editor's note: The above figure might need changes (e.g. related with the mandatory use of TLS) based on the security work in SA WG3.

-If the UE indicates that it is capable of supporting the MPQUIC functionality, as described in clause 5.32.2, and the network agrees to enable the MPQUIC functionality for the MA PDU Session then:
+If the UE indicates that it is capable of supporting the MPQUIC-UDP functionality, as described in clause 5.32.2, and the network agrees to enable the MPQUIC-UDP functionality for the IP MA PDU Session then:

-i) An associated MPQUIC Proxy functionality is enabled in the UPF for the MA PDU Session.
+i) An associated MPQUIC-UDP Proxy functionality is enabled in the UPF for the IP MA PDU Session.